gvsoc/gvsoc/docs/developer/src/hwpe/task3/task_0.rst

         return new Hwpe(config);
     }

-- **#include "hwpe.hpp"**: Includes the header file for the Hwpe class.
+- **#include "hwpe.hpp"**: includes the header file for the Hwpe class.
-- **Hwpe::Hwpe(vp::ComponentConf &config)**: Constructor initializes the Hwpe components:
+- **Hwpe::Hwpe(vp::ComponentConf &config)**: constructor initializes the Hwpe components:
-  - It creates the master and slave ports and assigns them to the respective references.
+  - it creates the master and slave ports and assigns them to the respective references.
-  - A new trace object is created and referenced to the trace variable declared in the header.
+  - a new trace object is created and referenced to the trace variable declared in the header.
-- **hwpe_slave method**: Models an access to the HWPE slave interface.
+- **hwpe_slave method**: models an access to the HWPE slave interface.